safdar-azeem/vue-ssr-lite/README.md

 }
 ```

+Requests with non-empty `Cookie`, `Authorization`, or `Proxy-Authorization`
-Requests with forwarded cookies bypass the shared response cache.
+headers bypass the shared response cache, whether or not cookies are forwarded.

 ---